 Some of the main issues that arise when dealing with slow SQL servers include some of the following:

-- Database Size – As the database size grows, the SQL server will need more memory and CPU to read data from the tables, and when the size of each table increases, it slows down the DB operations.
-Monitoring Database size is
+As the database size grows, the SQL server will need more memory and CPU to read data from the tables, and when the size of each table increases, it slows down the DB operations.
+Monitoring Database size is extremely important to ensure that Hard-disks don't run out of space.

 We've put together a list of tools and software that will assist you in monitoring your production SQL database server and all you to get insights into its performance, hardware and other important factors that need to be monitored.